-Five (5) grant payouts were made during the fiscal year.
-The grant payments were for three (3) Commercial Beautification grants and two (2) Commercial Interior grants.
-The total payout for the grants during the fiscal year was \$55,646.72.
+Four (4) grant payouts were made during the fiscal year.
+The grant payments were for three (3) Commercial Beautification grants and one (1) Permit & Impact Fee grant.
+The total payout for the grants during the fiscal year was \$46,219.05.

 Since these are fifty (50%) matching reimbursable grants with a maximum cap, the grant program leverages more than double the grant amount of investment in the CRA.
 A CRA Grant Return on Investment History Report completed in FY 2019 found that for completed grant projects and for grant projects under construction the return on investment was \$14.71 for every \$1 of CRA grant money awarded.
 Considering only completed grant projects since 2008, the ROI was \$3.14 for \$1 of CRA grant money.
 The reason for the large difference between completed project and both completed and under construction is that there are two (2) major construction projects presently taking place in the CRA, the Launch Now project with an estimated cost of \$5 million of construction and the Beachwave project with an estimated cost of \$3 million.
-Both of these major construction projects are proposed to be completed in FY2021.
+The Beachwave project was completed in FY2021.
+The Launch Now project is slated to be completed in FY2022.